The manual for art that outlasts its marketplace.

 Addresses resolve to names.

-Where an address has a primary ENS name, Perpetual shows the name instead of raw hex, across profiles, swaps, provenance, offers, and activity.
+Where an address has a name, Perpetual shows it instead of raw hex, across profiles, swaps, provenance, offers, and activity.
+Precedence is agnt.id → ENS → short address.
 Wallets without a name fall back to a short, copyable address.

 Resolution is presentational only.
 The underlying address is always the source of truth for ownership and settlement, and the interface never relies on a name to move value.
 Identity makes the marketplace legible without weakening any onchain guarantee.